 In my recovery, I have observed burnout among my treatment team.
-It is painful to watch especially knowing I might have contributed to the problem.
-While some might term this self-awareness, no such feelings should be experienced by consumers, and therefore, it isn’t a question of depth of client insight into their own behaviors.
-Instead, consumers can focus on their own feelings without having to worry about the emotional state of their treatment team.
-I am not suggesting abusing your staff, therapist or otherwise, but instead the focus of your treatment shouldn’t include the biases and insecurities of your workers.
+It is painful to watch, especially knowing I might have contributed to the problem.
+While some might term this self-awareness, no such feelings should be experienced by consumers.
+Therefore, it isn’t a question of depth of client insight into their own behaviors.
+Instead, consumers can focus on their own feelings without worrying about their treatment team’s emotional state.
+I am not suggesting abusing your staff, therapist, or otherwise, but instead, your treatment’s focus shouldn’t include the biases and insecurities of your workers.

 Enough focus, consideration, and insight will need to be cultivated by consumers to work on their own stuff.

 I have also observed burnout among family members and friends with a vested interest in my mental health treatment.
 I have seen friends abandon my journey and walk away because it was just too difficult.
 When unpacking the negative patterns that contribute to burnout among friends and family.
 Essential to consider age, maturity, education, and resources available to the ally to continue investing in their loved one or friend who may not produce for themselves.
 People carrying a diagnosis may or may not contribute in the same way their healthy counterparts do in various areas of the social & interpersonal landscape allies journey alongside their peers struggling with a diagnosis.

 Simply put, healthy clinicians and healthy family members will provide better treatment and care to their loved ones.
 It is demoralizing for people carrying a diagnosis to work towards their recovery and feel as though they are a burden while seeking out help.
 Healthy workers are less likely to abuse or mistreat people carrying a mental health diagnosis or take out their personal problems on vulnerable groups that are institutionalized.
 The benefits are without bounds, but ultimately, it is the quality of life of people carrying the most critical diagnosis in improving.